 I’m a writer, translator (from Italian), and editor.

-I am currently working on my first novel.
+I am (slowly) working on a novel.

 Photo by Noah Loof